bhargavi-misra/CodSoft/MovieGenreClassifier/README.md

-# Movie Genre Classification System
+# Movie Genre Prediction System

 A machine learning model that classifies movie genres from plot summaries using NLP techniques.
 Achieves 92% accuracy on multi-label classification.